Jenni Hermoso: Rayo Vallecano (2010–2013)

 Hermoso's signing to Rayo Vallecano was announced on 5 July 2010, alongside 7 other new signings.
-Rayo, who won the 2009–10 Superliga, were automatically qualified to the 2010–11 UEFA Women's Champions League Round of 32.
+Rayo, which won the 2009–10 Superliga, were automatically qualified to the 2010–11 UEFA Women's Champions League Round of 32.
 Hermoso scored her first Champions League goals against Icelandic club Valur.
 Rayo reached the knockout stages, where they were eliminated by Arsenal.
 In the final of the 2010–11 Superliga, Rayo Vallecano played RCD Espanyol in a two-legged tie.
-In the first leg, Hermoso started and scored a penalty which gave Rayo the lead before an equalizer from Veronica Boquete.
-Hermoso went on to score the tie-winning goal in the return leg, winning her first ever and Rayo's third league title.
-As of 2021, it is the last major title Rayo have won.
+In the first leg, Hermoso scored a penalty kick which gave Rayo the lead before Espanyol equalised the score.
+Hermoso went on to score the tie-winning goal in the return leg, winning her first ever league title and Rayo's third.

 In qualification for the 2011–12 UEFA Women's Champions League, Hermoso scored two goals against Estonian club Pärnu.
 In the final match of qualifying, Hermoso scored her first Champions League hat-trick against Slovenian team ŽNK Krka.
-Rayo finished the qualification round with 3 wins from 3 matches to advance to the Round of 32 of the Champions League, where Hermoso scored her first Champions League knockout round goal against Valur in the Round of 32.
-Rayo were eliminated in the Round of 16, again against Arsenal.
-In the 2011–12 league season, Rayo achieved fourth place.
-Hermoso scored the game-winning goal against Barcelona in May 2012, ending their season-long unbeaten streak.
+Rayo finished the qualification round with 3 wins from 3 matches to advance to the Round of 32 of the Champions League, where Hermoso scored her first Champions League knockout round goal against Valur.
+Rayo was eliminated in the Round of 16, again against Arsenal.

-The 2012–13 season started well for Rayo, but results worsened and Hermoso left the team coinciding with the Nueva Rumasa scandal that left Rayo's women's team without financial support.
+Hermoso left Rayo in 2013 during the Nueva Rumasa scandal that left Rayo's women's team without financial support.